 A guarantee which enables the release of the whole of each certified payment to the main contractor or subcontractor including what would otherwise have been the portion retained pending release at practical completion and making good defects.

-It Guarantees that the main contractor or subcontractor will fulfil their contractual obligations and that if they fail to do so, that the Guarantor will pay the damages sustained by the main contractor or employer, as ascertained and established under the contract terms and conditions up to the amount of the bonded retention value.
+Guarantees that the main contractor or subcontractor will fulfil their contractual obligations and that if they fail to do so, that the guarantor will pay the damages sustained by the main contractor or employer, as ascertained and established under the contract terms and conditions up to the amount of the bonded retention value.

 Advance Payment Bond